-Martha Velez is the Director of Human Services for the City of Lawrence, overseeing the Council on Aging, Veteran Service Office, Recreation Department, and the Human Rights Committee.
-Previously, she served as the Director of the Lawrence Senior Center for many years.
+Martha Velez is the Director of Human Services for the City of Lawrence, overseeing the Council on Aging, Veterans’ Services Office, Recreation Department, Mayor’s Health Task Force and the Human Rights Committee.
+Previously, she served as the Director of the Lawrence Senior Center for 11 years.

 Mrs. Velez has worked tirelessly through the years to educate area residents about the benefits of healthier lifestyle choices.
-For more than 15 years, she has helped organize the Fiesta de Salud/Celebrating Health Fair and she played a key role in developing the well-known “Winning with Diabetes” program at the Lawrence Senior Center.
-She has also served on the GLFHC Latino Center of Excellence to eliminate Disparities: REACH New England, and the American Diabetes Association National Latino Subcommittee.
+For more than 15 years, she has helped organize and run the largest Health Fair in the City of Lawrence, the “Fiesta de Salud/Celebrating Health Fair”, and she played a key role in developing the well-known “Winning with Diabetes” program at the Lawrence Senior Center.
+She has also served on the GLFHC Latino Center of Excellence to eliminate Disparities, REACH New England, and the American Diabetes Association National Latino Subcommittee.

 Mrs. Velez has received many honors and awards, including the Unsung Heroine Award from the Massachusetts Commission on the Status of Women, the Honorary Veteran Award, and the Director of the Year Award from the Massachusetts Councils on Aging (MCOA).

 Born in Cuba, Mrs. Velez migrated with her parents to Lawrence when she was five years old.
 She has been a resident of Lawrence since 1969 and an employee of the City of Lawrence for more than 30 years.
-She is the proud wife of Fernando Velez, and mother of Tabitha and Sheldon Velez.
+She is the proud wife of Fernando Velez, and mother of Tabitha and Sheldon Velez. ###